awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

     If the ARN passed as the `SourceDBClusterIdentifier` hasn't been shared, then the same error is returned as if the specified cluster doesn't exist\.

 1. If the cluster that you are cloning is encrypted, include a `KmsKeyId` parameter to encrypt your cloned cluster\.
-This `kms-key-id` value can be the same one used to encrypt the original DB cluster, or your own CMK\.
+This `kms-key-id` value can be the same one used to encrypt the original DB cluster, or your own KMS key\.
 Your account must have permission to use that encryption key\.

     When you clone a volume, the destination account must have permission to use the encryption key used to encrypt the source cluster\.
 Aurora encrypts the new cloned cluster with the encryption key specified in `KmsKeyId`\.